Researcher Analyzes Arizona COVID-19 Spread Models for Decision-Makers

 Disclaimer: This information represents my personal views and not those of The University of Arizona, the Zuckerman College of Public Health, or any other government entity.
 Any opinions, forecasts, or recommendations should be considered in conjunction with other corroborating and conflicting data.
 Updates can be accessed at https://publichealth.arizona.edu/news/2021/covid-19-forecast-model.

-Note: Data for this report was updated Friday, January 22 allowing 4 full days to adjudicate cases and keep week-over-week backfill <10%.
+Note: Data for this report was updated Friday, April 9 allowing 4 full days to adjudicate cases and keep week-over-week backfill <10%.
 This allows more interpretable comparisons and graphics.
 All comparisons are week-over-week changes.
-Future updates will be released on Saturdays.

-As of Jan 22nd, 4442 (51%) of Arizona’s 8723 general ward beds were occupied by Covid-19 patients, an 8% decrease from the previous week’s 4849 occupied beds (Figure 4 and Figure 5 Panel A).
-Another 815 (9%) beds remained available for use.
-The number of available beds is higher than the previous week’s 656 beds.
+As of April 9th, 576 (7%) of Arizona’s 8571 general ward beds were occupied by Covid-19 patients, a 6% increase from the previous week’s 541 occupied beds (Figure 4 and Figure 5 Panel A).
+This represents the first increase in 3 months.
+Another 985 (11%) beds remained available for use.
+The number of available beds is higher than the previous week’s 931 beds.

 Pima County Outlook

-- All Arizona residents should wear a mask in public, avoid social gatherings, maintain physical distance from non-household contacts, avoid >15 minutes contact in indoor spaces, especially if physical distancing is inadequate and adherence to face masks is low.
+- All unvaccinated residents should continue to wear a mask in public, avoid large social gatherings, maintain physical distance from non-household contacts, avoid >15 minutes contact in indoor spaces, especially if physical distancing is inadequate and adherence to face masks is low.